Ed Keedwell BSc (Hons) PhD FHEA

 EMail: E.C.Keedwell@ex.ac.uk| Tel: +44 (0)1392 724014

 Welcome to my homepage.
-I am a Senior Lecturer in Computer Science in the College of Engineering, Mathematics and Physical Sciences at the University of Exeter here in the UK.
+I am a Professor of Artificial Intelligence in the College of Engineering, Mathematics and Physical Sciences at the University of Exeter here in the UK.

-- Joe Townsend graduates with a PhD in July 2014 - well done Joe!
+- Mohammed Chachan Younis has graduated with a PhD in Feb 2020 - well done Mohammed!

-My research interests centre around the study and application of computational techniques that are inspired by nature.
+My research interests centre around the study and application of artificial intelligence techniques to real-world problems in the hydroinformatics and bioinformatics.
 This includes the following techniques: